Bayesian Nonparametric Estimation of Milky Way Model Parameters Using a New Matrix-Variate Gaussian Process Based Method: Model

 where $\bs_i=(s_i^{(1)},s_i^{(2)},\ldots,s_i^{(d)})^T$ for $i=1,\ldots,n$ and we have recalled the suggestion that such a non-zero mean function be expressed in terms of a few basis functions \ctp{rasmussen}, (prompting us to choose to fix this functional form such that $\bh(\bs):=(1,\bs)^T$ for all values of $\bS$).
 A similar construct was used by \ctn{blight} who performed a ${\cal GP}$-based polynomial regression analysis.
 Thus, in our treatment, $\bh(\cdot)$ is a $(d+1)$-dimensional vector.
 The coefficient matrix $\bB$ is

 where for $p=1,\ldots,j$, $p'=1,\ldots,k$, $\bbeta_{pp'}$ is an $m$-dimensional column vector.
 As we choose to set $m=d+1$, $\bB$ is a matrix with $d+1$ rows and $jk$ columns.

-The covariance function of the ${\cal GP}$ is again represented as factored into a matrix $\bOmega$ that tells us about the strength or amplitude of the covariance and another $\bA$ that bears information about its shape.
+The covariance function of the ${\cal GP}$ is again represented as factored into a matrix $\bOmega$ that tells us about the amplitude of the covariance and another $\bA$ that bears information about its shape.
 The amplitude matrix $\bOmega$ is $jk\times jk$-dimensional and is defined as

-where $\bSigma$ is the $j\times j$ matrix telling us the amplitude of the covariance amongst the $j$ different observations, for each of the $k$ components of the data vector, at a fixed value of $\bS$.
-On the other hand, $\bC$ is the $k\times k$ matrix giving the amplitude of covariance amongst the $k$ different components of the vector-valued observable, at each of the $j$ observations, at a given value of $\bS$.
+where $\bSigma$ is the $k\times k$ matrix telling us the amplitude of the covariance amongst the $j$ different observations, for each of the $k$ components of the data vector, at a fixed value of $\bS$.
+On the other hand, $\bC$ is the $j\times j$ matrix giving the amplitude of covariance amongst the $k$ different components of the vector-valued observable, at each of the $j$ observations, at a given value of $\bS$.
+Thus in our application, an element of $\bSigma$ is the matrix is the amplitude of the covariance of a given component of the velocity vectors of the different stars that are observed.
+This matrix can then tell us about how a given component of the velocity vectors of the different stars in the observed sample, correlate with each other.
+On the other hand, the matrix $\bC$ informs us about the amplitude of covariance amongst the different components of the velocity vectors of a given star in the sample.

 We realise that under the assumption of Gaussian errors in the measurements, the error variance matrix will be added to $\bOmega$.
 We discuss this in detail later in Section~\ref{subsec:measerr}.

 The shape of the covariance function is borne by the matrix $\bA$ which is $n\times n$-dimensional.
 Given our choice of square exponential covariance function, it is defined as